Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-\textbf{Role of Translation Invariance in the frequency spectrum of $\beta$ and $\delta$.} Next, to further investigate the origin of the high frequency bias, we asked: Is the effect of the bounded-width convolutional model also present in a model with only local kernels but not translation invariance (i.e. no shared weights)?
-For this we trained a locally connected model with same kernel size on CIFAR10.
-In Figure~\ref{fig:frequency_adv} we observe that the locally connected models (LC and DLC) do not have as much energy in the higher frequencies, particularly for the deep models.
-This shows that local connectivity alone is \textit{not} sufficient to bias the model towards learning high frequency features; translation invariance is also required. \textit{Thus, local convolutions are necessary to obtain bias towards high frequency features, and therefore adversarial perturbations}.
-Importantly, we found the same results for CIFAR100, which has image statistics similar to CIFAR10.
-However, we did not for MNIST, which has no useful high frequency information (See Supp.
-Figure~\ref{fig:datasets_other}).
-This shows that an interaction between the implicit bias (induced by the model parametrization) and the dataset statistics is essential for high frequency features to be learned.
+Next, to further understand the origin of the high frequency bias, we investigated if the high frequency bias also present in a model with local kernels but not translation invariance (i.e. no shared weights).
+In other words we tested if convolutionality was essential in determining the high frequency bias.
+We trained a locally connected model (no convolutional weight sharing) with same kernel size on CIFAR10.
+In Figure~\ref{fig:radial_cifar10} we observe that the locally connected models do not have as much energy in the higher frequencies, particularly for the deep models.
+The results show that local connectivity alone is \textit{not} sufficient to bias the model towards learning high frequency features; translation invariance is also required. \textit{Thus, local convolutions are necessary to get a bias towards high frequency in the learned features and adversarial perturbations}.